Ectoplasm (paranormal): Fraud

-The Danish medium Einer Nielsen was investigated by a committee from the Kristiania University in Norway in 1922 and it was discovered in a séance that his ectoplasm was fake.
-Nielsen was also caught hiding his ectoplasm in his rectum.
+Danish medium Einer Nielsen was investigated by a committee from the Kristiania University in Norway in 1922 and it was discovered in a séance that his ectoplasm was fake.
+He was also caught hiding ectoplasm in his rectum.
 Mina Crandon was a famous medium known for producing ectoplasm during her séance sittings.
 She produced a small ectoplasmic hand from her stomach which waved about in the darkness.
 Her career ended, however, when biologists examined the hand and found it to be made of a piece of carved animal liver.
 Walter Franklin Prince described the Crandon case as "the most ingenious, persistent, and fantastic complex of fraud in the history of psychic research".

-The psychical researchers Eric Dingwall and Harry Price re-published an anonymous work written by a former medium entitled Revelations of a Spirit Medium (1922) which exposed the tricks of mediumship and the fraudulent methods of producing "spirit hands".
-Originally all the copies of the book were bought up by spiritualists and deliberately destroyed.
-On the subject of ectoplasm and fraud John Ryan Haule wrote:
+Psychical researchers Eric Dingwall and Harry Price republished an anonymous work by a former medium, entitled Revelations of a Spirit Medium (1922), which exposed the tricks of mediumship and the fraudulent methods of producing "spirit hands".
+Originally all the copies of the book were bought up by spiritualists and destroyed.
+On the subject of ectoplasm and fraud, John Ryan Haule wrote:

-Psychical researcher Harry Price exposed medium Helen Duncan's fraudulent techniques by proving, through analysis of a sample of ectoplasm produced by Duncan, that it was cheesecloth that she had swallowed and regurgitated.
+Price exposed medium Helen Duncan's fraudulent techniques by proving, through analysis of a sample of ectoplasm produced by Duncan, that it was cheesecloth that she had swallowed and regurgitated.
 Duncan had also used dolls' heads and masks as ectoplasm.
 Mediums would also cut pictures from magazines and stick them to the cheesecloth to pretend they were spirits of the dead.
-Another researcher, C. D. Broad, wrote that ectoplasm in many cases has proven to be composed of home material such as butter-muslin and that there is no solid evidence that it has anything to do with spirits.
+Another researcher, C. D. Broad, wrote that ectoplasm in many cases had proven to be composed of home material such as butter-muslin, and that there was no solid evidence that it had anything to do with spirits.

-The photographs taken by Thomas Glendenning Hamilton of ectoplasm reveal the substance to be made of tissue paper and magazine cut-outs of people.
-The famous photograph taken by Hamilton of the medium Mary Ann Marshall (1880–1963) depicts tissue paper with a cut out of Arthur Conan Doyle's head from a newspaper.
+Photographs taken by Thomas Glendenning Hamilton of ectoplasm reveal it to be made of tissue paper and magazine cut-outs of people.
+The famous photograph taken by Hamilton of medium Mary Ann Marshall (1880–1963) depicts tissue paper with a cut out of Arthur Conan Doyle's head from a newspaper.
 Skeptics have suspected that Hamilton may have been behind the hoax.
-The mediums Rita Goold and Alec Harris dressed up in their séances as ectoplasm spirits and were exposed as frauds.
+Mediums Rita Goold and Alec Harris dressed up in their séances as ectoplasm spirits and were exposed as frauds.
 The exposures of fraudulent ectoplasm in séances caused a rapid decline in physical mediumship.

-In popular culture

-Since its release in 1984, the film Ghostbusters has popularized in contemporary fiction the idea of associating ghosts with slimy, often green, ectoplasm.